QR Code and Micro QR Code

 The library provides two special encoding modes called UTF_8_BOM and UTF_16_BEBOM that serve to encode information according to UTF8 and UTF16BE specifications.
 A byte order mark (BOM) symbol is added as the first digit.

-The ECI_ENCODING encoding mode suggests applying one of the encodings listed in the ECIEncodings class.
-Aspose.BarCode for Android via Java supports the variety of widely used encodings.
+The ECI_ENCODING encoding mode suggests applying one of the encodings listed in the ECIEncodings enum.
+Aspose.BarCode for Python via Java supports the variety of widely used encodings.
 In this mode, the extended channel interpretation (ECI) identifier is added to denote the enabled encoding to transfer the information about it to decoders.
 It is recommended to use the UTF8 value.

 Error Correction Level